-1. Examination Hall :
+1. Examination Hall ·

-2. Date of Examination :
+2. Date of Examination

-3. Time of Examination :
+3. Time of Examination

-4.a) Course :
+4.a) Course ·

-b) Year/Semester :
+b) Year/Semester

-c) Scheme :
+c) Scheme

-Subject in which candidate is booked: a) Subject Code :
+Subject in which candidate is booked: a) Subject Code

-b) Subject :
+b) Subject

-Particulars of the candidate booked: a) Regd.
-No. :
+6. Particulars of the candidate booked:a) Regd.
+No.

-b) Name ·
+b) Name

-c) Residential address :
+c) Residential address ·

-:
+7. (a) Case booked by Invigilator / Squad Members / Surprise Check Squad /

-: Invigilator / Squad Members / Surprise Check Squad / Other Invigilator / Chief superintendent / Examination (Strike out whichever is not applicable)
+Other Invigilator / Chief superintendent / Examination (Strike out whichever is not applicable)

-(b) Name & Designation of the Staff who booked the case (c) Name & Designation of the :
+(b) Name & Designation of the Staff who booked the case

 Other invigilators in the Hall ·

-as witness. ·
+as witness.

-8. Give Full Details of the Offence :
+8. Give Full Details of the Offence